ronin-rb/ronin-db/man/ronin-db-creds.1.md

   Deletes every credential from the database.

 `-u`, `--for-user` *USER*
-	Searches for credentials associated with the USER.
+	Searches for credentials associated with the *USER*.

 `-p`, `--with-password` *PASSWORD*
-	Searches for credentials that have the PASSWORD.
+	Searches for credentials that have the *PASSWORD*.

 `-h`, `--help`
   Print help information.